wordofwarning/wordofwarning.org/current/2013-poolside/ltdcap/index.md

 ![Rachel Gomme](rachel_gomme_handover_latitude.jpg)

 **Rebekka Platt | The Body (extract/work-in-progress)**
-A murder mystery.
-Investigating classic film noir, a body is found in the city centre: engage and uncover the mystery of how she happened to get there and who she happens to be. *The Body* brings together live dance/movement, music and digital technology to offer an intriguing and imaginative performance experience.
+An intimate live & digital performance inspired by film noir, mystery & silent discos.
+Observe and engage with a body left on the fringe of the world.

 **Lara Haworth & Lucy Hayhoe | Citizens Exchange Bureau**
 Haworth & Hayhoe are live artists who create participatory installations that ask audiences to re-imagine or reinterpret their lived environments.
 Previous works include The Library Project and Cupid (collaborations); home sweet home (Hayhoe); Customs and Border Patrol (Haworth). *Citizens Exchange Bureau* premiered at Buzzcut Festival in Glasgow, March 2013.
 ![Citizens Exchange Bureau](citizensexchangebureau.jpg)